rfnkurle/react-page/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+Current Work:

-Current Work: making site mobile and tablet responsive.
+Making site mobile and tablet responsive.

+Firebase contact form.

-Changing domain from Heroku to netlify
+Changing domain from Heroku to Netlify.